lbruun/aws-jdbcwrapper/README.md

 | `aws.jdbc.db.username` | No        | DB username to connect with.
 Normally not required to be set with a separate key like this.
 The library will look first for a property named 'user' or 'username'. |
 | `aws.jdbc.db.region`   | No        | AWS Region where the DB instance is running, e.g. `eu-central-1`.
 If executing on an EC2 instance in the same region as the database, then you can leave this out as the library can figure out this value on its own. |

-Some of this is indeed duplicate information because some of this is likely already defined in the JDBC URL.
+Some of this is indeed duplicate information because it may already be defined in the JDBC URL.
 However, the library is not yet clever enough to derive this information from the JDBC URL .. it therefore needs it explicitly.

 ## Supported JDBC Drivers